Israeli farmer remixes ancient scents near Dead Sea | Malay Mail

 Erlich sells his products from his farm.

-Visitors can also buy a five-millilitre bottle of fragrance for 100 shekels (RM121).
+Visitors can also buy a five-millilitre bottle of fragrance for 100 shekels.

 “These products have a history, a specificity,” he said.
 “They are unique.” — AFP